Camp encourages girls to pursue careers in STEM fields

 The American Association of University Women’s local chapter has led a weeklong camp at Sonoma State University in Rohnert Park to pique middle school girls’ interest in STEM careers.
 Known as Tech Trek, the camp offers a variety of hands-on activities, labs and field trips, including a visit to a wastewater treatment plant.

 For many of the 90 girls, it was the first time they’d been to camp or stayed on a college campus.
-The camp, which ends Saturday, gave them the chance to work alongside women in the fields of astrology, biology, electricity, engineering and physics.
+The camp, which ends Saturday, gave them a chance to work alongside women in the fields of astronomy, biology, engineering and physics.

 “That’s really inspiring,” Jailynn Lozano, 13, said about working with women in the math and science fields.
 “It makes me feel like I can do it, too.”

 Lozano, who lives in Martinez, wants to be a nurse, although she previously was interested in the veterinary field.
-Earlier in the week, she had a chance to examine animal bones to try to figure out how they died.
+Earlier in the week, she had a chance to examine animal bones to try to figure out how the the creatures died.

 “It’s the perfect age to be learning about these things,” she said.